merzann/Project-Anne-s-Language-Retreat/README/README.md

 - The template used for building this project was provided by Code Institute on Github for student projects [ci-full-template](https://github.com/Code-Institute-Org/ci-full-template/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- the color palettes used were created by color-hex [color-hex](https://www.color-hex.com/autumn-color-palettes/)
 - Ideas on the general structure of a webpage and features that can be included were taken from
   - the Walkthrough-Project by Code Institute [Love Running Walkthrough-Project](https://merzann.github.io/love-running/)
   - the Kilkea Castle Website [Kilkea Castle Webpage](https://www.kilkeacastle.ie/)